WYFI

-WYFI (99.7 FM) is a conservative religious formatted broadcast radio station licensed to Norfolk, Virginia.
+WYFI (99.7 FM) is a religious formatted broadcast radio station licensed to Norfolk, Virginia.
 WYFI serves Hampton Roads in Virginia and Northeastern North Carolina.
 WYFI is owned and operated by Bible Broadcasting Network.

 History

 The pre-BBN years

 WYFI first came to air on February 15, 1959, under the ownership of Electronic Research, Inc., owned by two employees of WAVY-TV.
 The station's first incarnation on air was short-lived, lasting only until October.
 Ambert Dail, the radio columnist for the Daily Press, said it had lasted "on faith and LPs" and that it had ended in an "Edsel-like burn".

 WYFI was back on the air by late November, in no small part thanks to having been sold to WBOF radio of Virginia Beach.
 The purchase was made official in early 1960, with WYFI selling for a mere $7,000.
 WBOF-WYFI was sold later in 1960 to Washington, D.C., attorney Temple Seay for $260,000.
 In 1961, WBOF and WYFI both affiliated with the Mutual Broadcasting System, giving the network one of its first separately programmed FM affiliates.